by Preeti Aggarwal, Corporate Social Responsibility Lead, Viom Networks Limited, India email@example.com

 Our first sustainability project visit was the recognised eco-friendly Palace Hotel in Kota Kinabalu, Sabah, where all participants lodged during the programme.
 Under the leadership of Ms. Phang, the hotel adopted various green practices – ranging from sustainable food production, green marketing and customer awareness.
 Ms. Phang works with the local community, encouraging them to adopt green practices during farming and waste management.
 Our subsequent visit to Kota Kinabalu Industrial Park (KKIP), Organic Composting Project and Bundu Tuhan Organic farms described how primary stakeholders (industrial workers and farmers) integrate green concepts and at the same time transform society.
 For instance, 13 farmers were engaged in organic farming supported by the Palace Hotel in Bundu Tuhan and inspire their neighbouring farmers to adopt it.
 The members of the Palace Hotel worke closely with industrial partners to increase market demand for organic food to increase its production in Sabah.
 These leaders exemplified how adopting ‘sustainability principles’ can inspire and create a positive change in overall society.

 On the third day, we met Mr. Simon Lee, Korea Food for the Hunger International, who has been working in Sabah for more than 15 years.
 He established the Numbak Vision Centre with an aim to educate Filipino and Indonesian immigrant children staying in the Numbak Village.
 His experience has been a challenging one – struggling for funds, regulatory approvals and sensitising immigrants about these issues.
 He is an inspiration for all team members working at the Centre who continue to impart basic hygiene, language and science education to these under-privileged kids.
 His work has transformed several lives in the region, and inspired young professionals from Sabah and Korea to join him on his mission.
+Treatment of erectile dysfunction with Viagra will only be effective if sexually stimulated after taking the pill.
+Choosing the safest dosage regimen of the drug, the doctor draws attention to the presence of other diseases, the patient’s age and his susceptibility to Sildenafil citrate.
+Adjusting a single dose is not required only for men over 65 years of age who have not revealed any impairment of the functionality of the liver and kidneys.

 The visit to Pulau Gaya presented us with a development paradox.
 The close interaction of island inhabitants and immigrants (regular and irregular), has shown that all three aspects, environmental conservation, livelihood and community development have to be considered together.
 Locals dispose of their waste on the beaches and any unused land, while waste from the mainland and the neighbouring island continues to run up onto their beaches.
 Slum housing, sanitation, education and health issues are other problems the people face.
 The village mayors, government officials and other agencies have combined their efforts to solve these problems; but there is a long way to go.